• Skip to main content

 What Weight Can I Tow, Really?

-If you’re concerned about towing your travel trailer, you should be aware of the many different weights you should know before you hit the road.
+If you’re concerned about towing your travel trailer, you should be aware of the many different weights that are worth knowing before you hit the road.
 They matter because an even distribution of weight is key to towing safely and securely.
-Plus you never want to go beyond what your tow vehicle can handle!
+Plus, you never want to go beyond what your tow vehicle can handle!

 Gross Vehicle Weight Rating (GVWR)